microsoft/WhatTheHack/036-MdwCovid19/Coach/00-PreReqs.md

 Prerequisites/other things to check for each team:

-The deployment of the COVID19 Modern Data Warehousing OpenHack Lab environment includes the following for each team.
+The deployment of the COVID19 Modern Data Warehousing WhatTheHack Lab environment includes the following for each team.

 ##### COVID Policy Resources